Ivo-Balbaert/The_Way_to_Jai/book/2B_Compiler_command_line_options.md

  `-no_check_bindings`  	Disable checking of module bindings when running modules/Check.
 If modules/Check is not run due to -no_check, this does nothing.

+ `-no_dedup`        Disable the new bytecode deduplication, if your program is crashing due to any problem in this new code.

+ `-no_backtrace_on_crash`    Do not catch OS-level exceptions and print a stack trace when your program crashes.
+Causes less code to be imported on startup.
+Depending on your OS (for example, on Windows), crashes may look like silent exits.

 **MetaProgram**
-`--- meta MetaProgram`  To replace the default meta-program by MetaProgram.
+`-- meta MetaProgram`  To replace the default meta-program by MetaProgram.
+The -- command line arguments are not for the compiler itself; they are passed from the default meta-program to your compile-time execution environment.

 **Miscellaneous**:
  `-no_cwd`  Turn off the compiler's initial change of working directory.
 This is a temporary option, provided because the policy around working directories is new and is still being worked out.

  `-plug name`    Import module 'name' into the meta-program and use it as a plugin.
  `-version`      Print the version of the compiler.

+ `-report_poly`  Print the Polymorph Report when compilation is done.

 Other _compiler-front-end options_:
-To see these, type:
+To see these, type:  `jai -- help`
-           `jai --- help`

 which outputs the following additional options:
-_Developer options: -no_jobs, -randomize, -seed some_number, -extra, -chaos_
+Developer options: `-no_jobs, -randomize, -seed some_number, -extra, -chaos`

 These options are deliberately minimal compared to other programming languages.
 As we'll see later Jai provides a very sophisticated system to build your application and setting these options from Jai code itself (see § 30).
 It favors _configuration from code_ which is the same and all platforms and lets you use the Jai programming language you know.
 This is in sharp contrast to many other programming language environments, where you have separate complicated build systems often using a separate language, that also often changes depending on which platform you are on.